 Simplified frameworks

-For SMEs/SMIs, there are good practice guides, notably produced by Australia (Essential 8), New Zealand (Critical 10), Canada (Baseline Security Controls) or the United States (Cyber Essentials) .
+For SMEs/SMIs, there are good practice guides, notably produced by Australia (Essential 8), New Zealand (Critical 10), Canada (Baseline Security Controls) or the United States (Cyber Essentials).
 The measures are up-to-date, concise and very useful for smaller structures.
 The ANSSI guides from the French government (the 12 questions or 42 measures) are written in an editorial style.
-They are therefore more difficult to translate into concrete measures.
+These two guides are more difficult to translate into concrete actions.

 Advanced frameworks